isi-usc-edu/USC-AI-DS-Symposium/schedule.md

 ---

-The sessions will run from 8:45am PST to 12:15 PST on May 3-5, 2021.
+The sessions will run from 8:45am PDT to 12:15 PDT on May 3-5, 2021.
 Links to attend the sessions will be emailed privately after [registration](https://usc.zoom.us/webinar/register/WN_V-mMUlHGQMWnkecKyPUQWA).

-**All times below are in PST (Los Angeles time).**
+**All times below are in PDT (Los Angeles time).**

 ## Monday May 3, 2021